Alimov-8/django-bookstore-app/README.md

      2. Configured templates and added the first page to project, a static homepage.
         Also added tests which should always be included with new code changes.

+     3. Bookstore project is not the most beautiful site in the world, but it is very functional at this point.